BIT-LiuLang/Geo-DMS/README.md

 ## 📌 Citation

-As requested by the journal editor, if you find this repository or our research helpful, please consider citing our related manuscript currently under review at *The Visual Computer*:
+If you find this repository or our research helpful, please use the following BibTeX entry:

 ```bibtex
 @article{liu2026geodms,